jefferyq2/NGFW/README.md

 ```
 ![Screenshot 2024-07-10 131407](https://github.com/MenakaGodakanda/NGFW/assets/156875412/ba7684a4-93be-4507-bcfd-0c0ffa1140b1)

+- The above output illustrates that the rules have been correctly applied according to the script.
+    - The default policies are set correctly (`DROP` for `INPUT` and `FORWARD`, `ACCEPT` for `OUTPUT`).
+    - The loopback traffic rule is working, as indicated by the packet and byte counts.
+    - The established connections rule is working, as shown by the packet and byte counts.
+    - The rules for SSH, HTTP, and HTTPS are in place, though no traffic has been detected yet for these services.

 ### 3. Running the Packet Inspection Script:
 - Running the packet inspection script (`packet_inspection.py`) should capture and print IP packets:
 ```bash
 sudo python3 ./scripts/packet_inspection.py
 ```

-- Expected Output: This output will vary based on the network traffic at the time.
+- Expected Output: This output will vary based on the network traffic at the time.<br><br>
 ![Screenshot 2024-07-10 131320](https://github.com/MenakaGodakanda/NGFW/assets/156875412/58771bef-4549-4a61-8a04-d17ee2d186ec)

+- The above output illustrates that the rules have been correctly applied according to the script.
+    - The script is functioning as intended, capturing and printing packets' source and destination IP addresses.
+    - The output shows a mixture of incoming and outgoing packets, indicating active network communication involving your machine (`10.0.2.15`) and external IP addresses (`172.64.155.141` and `104.18.32.115`).
+    - The packet inspection is correctly identifying and displaying IP packets.

 ### 4. Combine iptables and Packet Inspection
 - Running the NGFW script (`ngfw.sh`) should load the iptables rules and start packet inspection:
 ```bash
 sudo ./scripts/ngfw.sh
 ```
-- Expected Output: Again, the exact packet details will depend on the current network traffic.
+- Expected Output: Again, the exact packet details will depend on the current network traffic.<br>
 ![Screenshot 2024-07-10 131627](https://github.com/MenakaGodakanda/NGFW/assets/156875412/17e44412-10d5-477f-bcb3-bd59994bc047)

+- The above output illustrates that the script successfully loaded the iptables rules and started packet inspection.

 ### 5. Running the Tests